AlessioRoda/First_assignment/README.md

 ## How to run the code

-First of all to run the code correctly download this package inside your ROS workspace.
+First of all to run the code correctly download this package and copy these three subfolders (assignment1, first_assignment and srv_first_assignment) inside your ROS workspace.
 Then follow the following commands inside your ROS workspace:

 * roscore &
 * catkin_make